 J.J. was chosen as the 11th overall pick by the Houston Texans.
 He quickly became a starter and was named Rookie of the Year.
 This was small potatoes to what would come next.
 J.J. was a Pro Bowl selection for the next four years.
 This arguably was the best four-year stretch of any defensive player in NFL history.
 Moreover, like the great Lawrence Taylor, J.J. earned three Defensive Player of the Year Awards.
 In 2014, J.J. signed a contract that made him the highest paid non-quarterback to ever play the game.
 And, at the end of the 2015 season, he was ranked the number 1 player in football.
 Not bad for a two-star recruit out of high school.

-As you are reading this, injuries have temporarily paused J.J.’s dominance on the football field.
-However, his character has not been put on hold.
-Whenever there has been an opportunity to give back or to help those in need, J.J. continues to be there.
+J.J.
+Watt decided to retire from the NFL at the end of the 2022 season.
+However, he is the same man of character after retirement as he was during his playing days.
+Whenever there is an opportunity to give back or to help those in need, J.J. continues to be there.
 He has a charitable foundation and its motto is “Dream Big, Work Hard.”
 J.J. has dressed up as Batman at children’s hospitals, sponsored orphans who have tragically lost their parents, and hosted charitable fundraisers.
 J.J. also has invited special guests to home football games and greeted them on the field, and he continues a proud alliance with members of the US armed forces.

 Authors try hard to define character.
 Educators try to explain what character means.
 I say put your dictionaries away.
 If you are wondering what character is or what it looks like, look no further than J.J.
 Watt.
 He is a living example of character.
 As one Hurricane Harvey survivor said, “I thank God for J.J.
 Watt.
 He always puts his name out there in front when it comes to having a heart for people.”